ITSLeeds/VectorTiles/README.md

 # Making Vector Tiles: For Pleasure and Profit

+By

+Dr Malcolm Morgan, Research Fellow in Transport and Spatial Analysis, Intitute for Transport Studies

+Dr Layik Hama, Leeds Insitue for Data Analaytics

 ## Summary
 Vector Tiles are a great new way to serve geographic data via web maps.
 They provide significant improvements over traditional methods of creating web maps but are a little more complicated to set up.